AlexMercedCoder/tutorialblog/content/blog/2024/2024-10-learning-data-with-python.md

 ### 2.1 What is PySpark?

 PySpark is the Python API for Apache Spark, an open-source engine designed for large-scale data processing and distributed computing.
 It allows you to work with big data by distributing data and computations across a cluster.
-While Spark is usually run in a distributed cluster, this setup allows you to run it locally on a single node—perfect for development and testing.
+While Spark is usually run in a distributed cluster, this setup allows you to run it locally on a single node - perfect for development and testing.

 Using PySpark, you can perform data manipulation, SQL queries, machine learning, and more, all within a framework that handles big data efficiently.
 In this section, we'll walk through how to write and query data using PySpark in the JupyterLab environment.